memark/memark/README.md

 # Magnus Markling (memark)

-## Freelancer | Google Cloud Certified Professional Cloud Architect
+## Freelancer | Google Cloud Certified Professional Cloud Architect | Rust Developer

+_Currently working for Mainmatter on the Redis project._

 Up-to-date information, including my availability and how to contact me, can be found on my [LinkedIn profile](https://www.linkedin.com/in/magnusmarkling/).